Internal link building is the most powerful SEO tactic you are not using.

-Next, you can use the site: search + target keyword command in Google to find all other pages (from your domain) that Google thinks are relevant to a particular topic.
+To find all the pages from your site that Google thinks are relevant to a particular topic.

-Go to the 2nd tab of the sheet named “#2 – For Google”, select the URL you’re building internal links to from the dropdown, then hit the “Click here” button.
+Just go to the 2nd tab of the sheet named ‘#2 – For Google’.
+Select the URL you’re building internal links to from the dropdown list.
+Then hit the ‘Click here’ button.

 This will take you straight to the Google search – no hassle!

-Let’s assume I was looking to build some internal links to my 6-figure product launch formula.
+If I was looking to build some internal links to my product launch formula case study.

-I would select that URL in the spreadsheet (see above), open the Google search results, then pluck out any pages that would make sense to add internal links from.
+I would select that URL in the spreadsheet (see above), open the Google search results and then pluck out any pages that would make sense to add internal links from.

 Here’s a page that fits the bill:

-So, it’s now simply a case of reading through the post and looking for appropriate places to internally link.
+So now, simply read through the post and look for appropriate places to internally link.

 This looks like a good place: